PereViader/ManualDi/README.md

 b.Bind<D>().Default().FromConstructor(); // Default calls Inject and InitializeAsync
 ```

-Using `Default` is optional, but it is the recommended pattern in this library as it accelerates development.
+Using `Default` is not required, but is the recommended pattern this library encourages.
 By using it, developers only need to implement standardized DI boilerplate once.
 Any subsequent changes to the types are automatically handled by the source generator.
-For this reason, it’s best to always include it—even if the type doesn’t initially define any of the methods.
+For this reason, it’s best to always include it, even when the type doesn’t initially define any of the methods.

 ## From